Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Methodology

-that are ideally suited for representing complex physical signals and their derivatives \cite{SIREN}.
-Using periodic activation functions, the derivative of a network behaves like the network itself (i.e., the derivative of the sine is a cosine that is a phase-shifted sine).
-As a result, the derivatives of the $\mathbb{N}_L{(\textbf{x})}:\mathbb{R}^{d_{in}}$ $\rightarrow$ $\mathbb{R}^{d_{out}}$ inherit its properties that enable supervising any derivative of the network with complex physical signals, including boundary value problems \cite{SIREN}.
-In addition, it has been shown that NN with periodic activation functions converges significantly faster than baseline architectures \cite{SIREN}.
+and compare its performance against \textit{tanh}, as one of the most used activation functions for PiNNs \cite{jagtap2022important}, in simulating solute transport in porous media.
+Periodic activation functions are ideally suited for representing complex physical signals and their derivatives while converging faster than baseline architectures \cite{parascandolo2016taming,SIREN}.
+This superior behavior, in comparison to \textit{tanh}, is attributed to (i) the presence of simple sum and diff tasks for which a sine function can outperform hyperbolic tangent function \cite{parascandolo2016taming}, and (ii) the derivative of a network with sine activation function behaves like the network itself (i.e., the derivative of the sine is a cosine that is a phase-shifted sine) that potentially speeds up the learning process \cite{SIREN}, especially in the solute transport problem that contains the second order derivatives in the governing equations.

-The outputs of the NN are then fed into the automated differentiation (AD) layer, which is the central property of PiNNs.
+The NN outputs are then fed into the AD layer, which is the central property of PiNNs.
 AD is employed to assess the derivatives of the network outputs with respect to the network inputs \cite{rumelhart1986learning, depina2022application, van2018automatic, guo2020solving}.
-Consider a strong mathematical form with a PDE specified on the domain $\Omega$ and parametrzied by $\bm{\lambda}$,
+Consider a strong mathematical form with a PDE specified in the domain $\Omega$ and parameterized by $\bm{\lambda}$,

 and boundary conditions (e.g., Dirichlet, Neumann, Robin boundary condition, etc.) specified on the boundary of the domain $\partial\Omega$,